 Closed through Sept.
 16, 2016 | Level 1

 To mark the 100th anniversary of the Pulitzer Prizes, the Newseum will update its exclusive Pulitzer Prize Photographs Gallery with new photographs and new ways to experience the stories behind the images.
 The gallery will close on Aug.
 1, 2016, will reopen to the public on Sept.
 16, 2016.

 On Jan.
-28, 2016, the Newseum will unveil a portrait of Joseph Pulitzer to mark the 100th awarding of the Pulitzer Prizes.
+28, 2016, the Newseum unveiled a portrait of Joseph Pulitzer to mark the 100th awarding of the Pulitzer Prizes.

 Photographers record the defining moments of our world and our time, capturing history through timeless images of fleeting moments.
 With the click of a button, vivid imagery documents the pain of poverty, the ecstasy of victory and the triumph of redemption.

 This gallery — a visitor favorite — features the most comprehensive collection of Pulitzer Prize-winning photographs ever assembled, including photographs from every Pulitzer Prize-winning entry since 1942, when the award was first presented.
 The gallery is updated each year when new winners are announced in April.